unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

  * 137979 [Android] Incorrect offset when applying RotateTransform to stretched view
  * Now supports internal object in desource dictionaries
  * 134573 CommandBar doesn't take the proper space on iOS phones in landscape
+ * #26 The explicit property <Style.Setters> does not intialize style setters properly

 ## Release 1.41